Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 Google knows this.
 Pages that match search intent rank higher than pages that are "optimised" for keywords but miss the intent entirely.
 A page targeting "renovation cost Singapore" that leads with a price calculator will outrank a beautifully written page about your design philosophy every single time.

-Mistake 3: Ignoring Technical SEO Because It Is Not Glamorous
+Mistake 3: Ignoring Technical SEO

 Nobody wants to talk about site speed, mobile responsiveness, and crawl errors.
 It is boring.
 It does not make for good Instagram content.
 But here is the reality: